Sask. realtor blasted for anti-vaccine, anti-mask views and transphobic comments about Canada's top doctor | CBC News

 "How Do they say ... identify as a female now but pretty certain wasn't the same gender at birth," Bird wrote.

-Saddleback and other critics called agent Cam Bird's comments "transphobic," and said they should not be tolerated by his professional association, his regulator or by the RE/MAX brand he represents.
+Saddleback and other critics called Bird's comments "transphobic," and said they should not be tolerated by his professional association, his regulator or by the RE/MAX brand he represents.

 Others say home buyers and sellers have a right to know whether their agent believes in following COVID-19 public health laws.

+Bird said in the post that since Thursday, he's had some time to reflect on himself, the comments and those who he offended.

+"During these past few days I've had time to reflect on myself and those hurtful comments to those whom I've offended.
+It does not represent who I am or my families values and I assure you that I can and will do better going forward by taking sensitivity training so as to become more knowledgeable and aware to all those that are discriminated against in our society."

-These latest comments follow other public Facebook posts by Bird saying he won't be getting the COVID-19 vaccine and won't be wearing a mask.
+Bird's latest comments followed other public Facebook posts saying he won't be getting the COVID-19 vaccine and won't be wearing a mask.

 "I'm taking a hard pass on any of these fixes until I see years worth of testing, and even than I'm not sure," Bird wrote.